 What is an Anger Management Program?

 An anger management program is not regulated or certified by the Massachusetts Department of Public Health.
-Anger management classes are not specific to domestic violence and can be used for any type of situation.
+They are not specific to domestic violence and can be used for any type of situation.
 Anger management classes are typically only 8-10 sessions.
 Anger management classes do not contact or work with the victim.
-Anger management classes cost only a fraction of the certified batterers program and there is no statewide database.
+These classes cost only a fraction of the certified batterers program and there is no statewide database.

 How to Defend a Domestic Assault and Battery Case in Massachusetts?